grantwinney/pinboard-bookmarks-to-chrome/README.md

 # Import Pinboard Bookmarks to Chrome
 Using a bookmarking service like [Pinboard](https://pinboard.in) is convenient.
 You always have what you need on-the-go, and you're not tied to a single browser.
-But for day-to-day use, it's tedious to open the bookmark site and search for a URL - potentially the same one over and over again if you need it frequently.
+But for day-to-day use it's tedious to open the bookmark site and search for a URL, especially the most frequent ones over and over.

 I wrote this extension because I wanted a way to generate bookmarks in [Chrome](https://www.google.com/chrome/browser/desktop/) using Pinboard's "tags".

 ## What This is _Not_
 This is not a two-way 'sync'.
 Bookmarks that you create from within Chrome will not be pushed to Pinboard.
-It's only for retrieving bookmarks _from_ Pinboard (via tags) into the Chrome browser.
+It's only for retrieving bookmarks _from_ Pinboard (via tags) into the Chrome browser's "Bookmarks Bar".

 # Getting the Extension
-Get it from the Chrome store.
+Preferably, get it from the Chrome store.

-You can also clone this repo to your machine and then load it in developer mode by [following these instructions](https://developer.chrome.com/extensions/getstarted#unpacked).
+Alternatively, clone this repo and then load it in developer mode by [following these instructions](https://developer.chrome.com/extensions/getstarted#unpacked).
+Useful for playing around.

-This is only guaranteed to work in the latest version of Chrome.
+This extension is only guaranteed to work in the latest version of Chrome.
 Since I'm always on the latest, that's all I'm testing for...
-I really don't have time or resources to ensure it's backwards-compatible with version xx.
+I don't have time to ensure it's backwards-compatible with previous versions.

 # Using It
-When you open the extension for the first time, you'll need to supply your [Pinboard API Token](https://pinboard.in/settings/password).
+When you open the extension for the first time you'll need to supply your [Pinboard API Token](https://pinboard.in/settings/password), which is [how apps communicate with Pinboard](https://blog.pinboard.in/2012/07/api_authentication_tokens/).

 ![](https://raw.githubusercontent.com/wiki/grantwinney/pinboard-bookmarks-to-chrome/images/pinboard_api_token_2.png)